The Circular Economy Development Center

 Take Part in Growing Colorado’s Circular Economies

-Are you interested in establishing or expanding an end market solution in Colorado?
-Could your end market solution benefit from the CEDC’s expertise in project management and network building?
+Are you interested in establishing or expanding a circular solution in Colorado?
+Could your circular solution benefit from the CEDC’s expertise in project management and network building?

 If so, CEDC staff would welcome the opportunity to learn more about your project.
 Click the link below to complete a short questionnaire.
 Within three business days, CEDC staff will touch base to discuss your project in more detail.